ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-salesforce/creating-channels-subchannels.md

 ---
 title: Creating Channels and Subchannels
-description: This lesson covers how to create and maintain channel and subchannel hierarchies and names in Bizible.
+description: This lesson covers how to create and maintain channel and subchannel hierarchies and names in Marketo Measure.
 role: User
 level: Beginner
 doc-type: Feature Video